Rockwell Automation ArmorStart AOP

 How it could be exploited

-An attacker with network access to ArmorStart AOP can send a specially crafted input that triggers an uncaught exception, causing the application to crash.
-No authentication or credentials are required.
-The device would need to be restarted to restore functionality.
+An attacker with network access to the ArmorStart AOP service sends a specially crafted request that triggers the vulnerability, causing the application to crash or become unresponsive.
+No authentication is required.

 Prerequisites

-- Network access to ArmorStart AOP listening port
+- Network access to the ArmorStart AOP service port

 Exploitability